 Indicium vs. Sterling, Checkr and HireRight: The DACH Comparison

-Anyone looking for background-check software in the DACH market quickly comes across the US heavyweights Sterling, Checkr and HireRight.
+If you are looking for background-check software in the DACH market, you quickly come across the US heavyweights Sterling, Checkr, and HireRight.
 This comparison shows which solution fits when — and why GDPR is central to the decision.

 The providers at a glance